Past Retrospectives: 2020 | 2019 | 2018 | 2017

 My Writing Goals Last Year

-I made sure to set SMART (specific, measurable, achievable, results-focused, and time-bound) goals.
+As always, I made sure to set SMART (specific, measurable, achievable, results-focused, and time-bound) goals.

 - And give myself a pass if I don’t get anything accomplished in December.

 - What was that whole Vlogmas thing, Morgan?
 And hitting a really belated convention?